Self-hosting Guide #

 If you have registration disabled, you can create additional profiles using the command line interface:

-docker exec -ti penpot-penpot-backend-1 bash ./manage.sh create-profile
+docker exec -ti penpot-penpot-backend-1 python3 manage.py create-profile

 NOTE: the exact container name depends on your docker version and platform.
-For example it could be penpot-penpot-backend-1 or penpot_penpot-backend-1.
-You can check the correct name executing docker ps.

-NOTE: This script only will works when you properly have the enable-prepl-server flag set on backend (is set by default on the latest docker-compose.yaml file)
+flag set on backend (is set by default on the latest docker-compose.yaml file)

 You can find all configuration options in the Configuration section.